citylikeamradio/ecape/docs/source/index.rst

    home <self>
    ecape_py <ecape_py>

-ecape-py
+ecape
 ====================

-ecape-py is a simple module that contains an entraining CAPE, or ECAPE, calculation described by :cite:t:`peters2023analytic`.
+ecape is a simple module that contains an entraining CAPE, or ECAPE, calculation described by :cite:t:`peters2023analytic`.
 Additionally, :cite:t:`Peters2023` -provided MatLab scripts serve as a reference and test verification data.
 The module leans heavily on Metpy [:cite:t:`metpy`] for meteorological calculations.

 Installation
 --------------

-To use ecape-py, install it with pip:
+To use ecape, install it with pip:

 .. code-block:: console

-    pip install ecape-py
+    pip install ecape

 Contact